cpacker/MemGPT/README.md

     <img alt="Letta logo" src="assets/example_ade_screenshot.png" width="800">
   </picture>
 </p>

+The ADE can connect to self-hosted Letta servers (e.g. a Letta server running on your laptop), as well as the Letta Cloud service.
+When connected to a self-hosted / private server, the ADE uses the Letta REST API to communicate with your server.

 #### 🖥️ Connecting the ADE to your local Letta server
 To connect the ADE with your local Letta server, simply: